perghosh/Data-oriented-design/README.md

 ### Code explode in size
 When data is close to users, it should also be presented in a format and structure that they can easily understand.
 Human-readable data formats are fundamentally different from what works well for computers to process.
 A lot more code to handle it.
-On the positive side this code is simple because you can describe it in terms that is easy to understand but there will be a lot more code to administer.
+On the positive side this code is simple because you can describe it in terms that is easy to understand but there will be a lot more code will be needed to when data is in Human-readable data format.
 Early or late transformation of data into a machine-friendly format is crucial for streamlining code and improving efficiency.
+Keeping data in Human-readable data when it moves will make the code explode in size.